Important steps you can take to prevent overdose

-- Bmore POWER is a grassroots harm reduction group that is part of BHSB that provides street outreach, naloxone and information to at risk communities in Baltimore.
+- Bmore POWER (A link to an external site) is a grassroots harm reduction group that is part of BHSB that provides street outreach, naloxone and information to at risk communities in Baltimore.

-- The Baltimore City Health Department has a Community Risk Reduction Van that offers needle exchange services, naloxone, fentanyl test strips and other harm reduction resources.
+- The Baltimore City Health Department has a Community Risk Reduction Van (A link to an external site) that offers needle exchange services, naloxone, fentanyl test strips and other harm reduction resources.
 Find additional information on the Staying Alive Don’t Die website.

-- Baltimore Harm Reduction Coalition providers harm reduction resources and mobilizes community members to advocate for the health, dignity and safety of people targeted by the war on drugs.
+- Baltimore Harm Reduction Coalition (A link to an external site) providers harm reduction resources and mobilizes community members to advocate for the health, dignity and safety of people targeted by the war on drugs.

-- Charm City Care Connection is a recovery and wellness center that offers drop in support for people who use drugs.
+- Charm City Care Connection (A link to an external site) is a recovery and wellness center that offers drop-in support for people who use drugs.
 They also offer free syringe delivery anywhere in Baltimore, call (301) 615 2193 to learn more.

 - SPARC Center (A link to an external site) supports people whose gender identities include woman, agender, gender-nonbinary, and all other non-men identities, who engage in street-based, survival activities.
 They currently provide delivery services for harm reduction supplies including Narcan, fentanyl testing, wound care, and safer sex supplies.
 In addition, they provide STI testing, vaccines, emotional support, case management, free psychiatric services, and sexual health supplies.